MarkL50/Weather_Prediction-ML_project/README.md

 ## Machine Learning Model for weather prediction and error predeiction using tensorflow.

 This machine learning model has been trained to read the dataset (csv file) provided by the user and present the graph for the temperature , precipitation , humidity etc.
 In the second section , it will also be trained to detect the errors  in the prediction of central tendencies.

+{Important :The motive of this project is to show the working of the ML Models .<br>
+The initial folder [Weather Prediction Universal] is designed to show the random weather prediction data and the later folder<br>
+[Weather Prediction State] is designed on the basis of the data from a particular state . }

 So let's see how the code actually works:-

 ## 1 .First of all we need to import necessary libraries for different purposes.

-import numpy as np  # linear algebra import pandas as pd # data processing(CSV file) import matplotlib.pyplot as plt  #generating graphs
+import numpy as np  # linear algebra<br>
+import pandas as pd # data processing(CSV file)<br>
+import matplotlib.pyplot as plt  #generating graphs<br>

 ## 2 .User will have to upload the dataset mannually in the form of csv file and the input the code to read the dataset